Iron Range, Queensland: History

 The town of Portland Road is named after the harbour of the same name.
 The harbour first appeared on an 1897 British Admiralty Chart.

+In early 1934, Jack Gordon prospected the Iron Range locality from the Packers Creek field near Portland Roads.
+In June 1934, he followed a gold trail up a tributary of Gordon Creek, a branch of the Claudie River, and discovered what was later called the Iron Range Reef.

+Within two years, the region was a hive of activity with 45 men working along an 8 km strip.
+Although the original ore was shipped and railed to the Venus battery at Charters Towers for treatment, the Iron Range mill was in full operation by November 1936 after a Huntington mill was erected by Jack Gordon at the mine following great difficulties in transportation.
+This was soon followed by crushing machines on the Golden Gate and Scarlet Pimpernel leases.
+In 1938, the Iron Range mill operated for most of the year; a cyanide plant was installed and 29 men were employed.

 On 11 November 1948, as part of a centenary commemoration, a monument to explorer Edmund Kennedy and his ill-fated expedition to explore Cape York Peninsula was erected at Portland Road near a spring where the expedition drew water in 1848.

 On 11 April 2014, the former locality of Lockhart was split into two new localities: Iron Range and Lockhart River.
 The locality of Iron Range takes its name from the Iron Range National Park (now known as the Kutini-Payamu National Park).